 Apomorphine is the drug of last resort in Parkinson’s disease and is used when other medications have failed to control the severe motor fluctuations in a patient.
 It’s administered via injection and its effects can be seen within 10 min of injection that can last for up to 2 hours.
 Parkinson’s disease is a progressive … Read moreThe Use of Apomorphine and its Side Effects in Parkinson’s Disease

 Parkinson’s disease is a progressive brain disorder that affects over 10 million people around the world.
-The disease develops when the brain lost a certain group of cells that produce dopamine, a neurotransmitter responsible for controlled body movement.
-Parkinson’s is usually recognized with its early typical motor symptoms.
-But it also has many other features … Read more11 Early Signs and Symptoms of Parkinson’s Disease
+The most common symptoms of this disease include slowness of movement, rigidity, tremor, and balance problem.
+These symptoms appear when the brain lost a certain group of cells that produce dopamine, a neurotransmitter responsible for controlled body movement.
+Medication … Read moreMedication For Parkinson’s Disease